wenh06/fl_seminar/code/README.md

 The main part of this code repository is a standalone simulation framework of federated training.

+**This folder temporarily suspends updating.
+Code are currently developed in a private repository and would be released public after some time.**

 <!-- toc -->

 - [Optimizers](#optimizers)